The Lawsuit Named Coach Art Briles and Ian McCaw, Athletic Director as Defendants In the Civil Claim

 Hernandez’s mother and father both sought to speak with Coach Briles directly, but those efforts were rebuffed.

 She lost her academic scholarship and eventually dropped out of the University, moved home to attend a community college, giving up her dream to study nursing at a major university.

-Federal law known as Title IX requires academic institutions who receive federal funds to protect students from gender discrimination including sexual harassment and sexual assault by fellow students.
+A federal law known as Title IX requires academic institutions that receive federal funds to protect students from gender discrimination including sexual harassment and sexual assault by fellow students.
 These institutions are required to respond immediately and equitably once it receives actual knowledge of a report of sexual assault of a student.
 They must also act to protect the victim from further harassment and exposure to a hostile environment including providing the student with adequate accommodation so that she is not denied equal access to academic opportunities.
-The complaint contends that Baylor failed to meet its responsibilities under Title IX and state common law negligence law that require universities to provide security, counseling services and academic help to those who report sexual assaults.
+The complaint contends that Baylor failed to meet its responsibilities under Title IX and state common law negligence law that requires universities to provide security, counseling services, and academic help to those who report sexual assaults.